 By any chance you like to try latest OS X 10.9 on VMware virtual machine with Windows 7 or Windows 8 host, you can follow these steps.
-Basically the OS is available as an app.
-So, it has to be used with existing Mac OS X and installed on different partition with dual boot.
-This way doesn’t work in virtual environment due to boot loader and disk issues with VMware and VirtualBox.
+Basically, the OS is available as an app.
+So, it has to be used with existing Mac OS X and installed on the different partition with dual boot.
+This way doesn’t work in the virtual environment due to bootloader and disk issues with VMware and VirtualBox.

 Update: If you like to use OS X 10.9 Mavericks with pre-installed VMware image without trying fresh installation as shown below, you can click here to see our simple guide.